TommasoBelluzzo/PyDTMC/README.md

 # PyDTMC

-PyDTMC is a full-featured, lightweight library for discrete-time Markov chains analysis.
+PyDTMC is a full-featured and lightweight library for discrete-time Markov chains analysis.
 It provides classes and functions for creating, manipulating, simulating and visualizing Markov processes.

 <table>
   <tr>